matt4biz/go-class-exer-7.11/README.md

 ```

 Note that in bash we must escape the ampersand `\&` so the shell doesn't think we're asking to run a background process.

+**NOTE**: for now, the "runner" script isn't working in repl.it, likely an issue with the server URL.

 ## Part 2
 The solution from part 1 suffers a problem: its database methods (read, update, etc.) all have a race condition, since all HTTP handlers in Go run on their own goroutines and may run in parallel.